 The June 3, 1914, Boston Globe article on the sale commented: “The property, which was erected by Mr. Johnston about a year ago, comprises a large six-story building constructed of light sandstone, containing modern apartments, and several doctor’s offices, and is one of the most complete structures of its kind in the Back Bay.
-The sale of the Van Cortland (sic) is of considerable importance.
+The sale of the Van Cortland is of considerable importance.
 Mr. Johnston erected the building for a permanent investment.
 He laid great stress on the interior arrangement by affording plenty of light and air.”

 By the mid-1920s, 520 Beacon appears to have become primarily medical offices.

-By 1958, 520 Beacon was owned by Kenneth L. Rodgers.
 In January of 1959, he applied for (and subsequently received) permission to convert the building from 29 medical suites into 35 residential units (34 apartments and a janitor’s unit).

 520 Associates Trust was a subsidiary of the US Condominium Corporation, of which Robert Keezer was president.
 In its May 12, 1974, article on the sale, the Boston Globe noted that “the building is being remodeled from top to bottom into two bedroom units that will sell for roughly from $24,000 to $25,000.”

-In July of 1974, 520 Associates Trust converted property into 34 condominium units.
+On July 17, 1974, 520 Associates Trust converted property into 34 condominium units, the 520 Beacon Condominium.